Skip to main content

 }

-This performs a single database lookup (hash comparison), then evaluates permissions in memory.
-No JWTs, no network calls.
+One database lookup (hash compare), then in-memory permission evaluation.
+No JWTs, no network round-trip.

 const active = await kavach.agent.list({